Police: Officer pulls woman out of car after it plunges into El Portal canal

 7Skyforce HD hovered over a canal near North Miami Avenue and 86th Street at around 5 p.m., Tuesday.

-According to El Portal Police, one of their officers went into the water to pull a woman out from the car.
+According to El Portal Police, one of their officers, identified as Officer Angel Lopez, a 35-year veteran officer, went into the water to pull Sabrina Anderson out of the car.

-Miami-Dade Fire Rescue divers could be seen extricating the woman, who was placed onto a backboard, from the steep embankment next to the canal.
-It is not yet known if the woman was injured in the crash.
+“I want to say thanks,” Anderson said.
+“It was a matter of saving my life.
+I’m just saying thank you to the officers that came and rescued me from the water.”

+This woman is lucky to be alive after getting into an accident, which sent her car into a canal off Miami Ave and 86th St. Veteran El Portal Police officer, Angel Lopez was heading home from work, saw what just happened and was able to pull her out. @wsvn #7News @ElPortalPD pic.twitter.com/zeYlRyknFX

+According to police and Anderson, the crash happened on North Miami Avenue.
+The impact caused Anderson’s car to careen through a construction site and plow through a fence before it ended up in the canal.

+“The lady’s car ricocheted off my car, and it made my car go over into the water,” Anderson said.
+“I’m OK.
+I’m going to be all right.”

-Divers searched the vehicle for other people just in case, but they concluded the woman was the only occupant.
+Divers searched the vehicle for other people just in case, but they concluded Anderson was the only occupant.

 Aerial footage showed a vehicle submerged underneath a bridge in the area.